 Recreational Baseball / Softball

-LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 4th grade.
+LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 4th grade (Grade that was just finished for the 2020/2021 school year).
 The goal of this program is to give young players an introductory understanding of the game in an organized and fun setting.
 All divisions will be coed.
-The season will run from Mid April to Mid June (weather permitting).
+The season will run from July through August (weather permitting).
+Games or practices will not be held on the July 3/4 weekend.

 Coach Pitch (K-1st Grade)

-Coach Pitch (Kindergarten-1st grade) will run from April 20, 2021 to June 19, 2021.
+Coach Pitch (Kindergarten – 1st grade) will run from July 5, 2021 to August 28, 2021.
 Games will be held on Saturdays at Spring Lake Park at either 10 or 11am.
 Practices will be held one day during the week, Monday-Thursday, also at Spring Lake Park.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $150 ($135 early bird discount before March 20, 2021).
+Fee will be $125 ($110 early bird discount before June 4, 2021).

 Baseball / Softball (2nd-4th Grade)

-Baseball/Softball (2nd grade-4th grade) will run from April 20, 2021 to June 19, 2021.
+Baseball/Softball (2nd grade-4th grade) will run from July 5, 2021 to August 28, 2021.
 This division will be set up for training and to teach the fundamentals of the game.
-Practices will be on either Tuesdays, Thursdays or Saturdays.
+Practices will be on either Tuesdays, Thursdays and Saturdays.
 It is recommended that players participate at least 2 of the 3 days.
 All practices will be held at North Park.
 Depending on the amount of participants, small games may be held on Saturdays.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $175 ($150 early bird discount before March 20, 2021).
+Fee will be $150 ($135 early bird discount before June 4, 2021).

 Volunteers Needed – Commissioners, Coaches and Other Volunteers